ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 2. Access the success indicator of an operation: `IsSuccessful`
 3. Access the cause of the failure in case the operation was not successful: `Error`

-The `Error` property could be a complex object or even a collection of complex error objects.
+> Note that the `Error` property could be a complex object or even a collection of complex error objects.

 ---